yunify/qingcloud-csi/README.md

     ```
     - `qy_access_key_id`, `qy_secret_access_key`: Access key pair can be created in QingCloud console.
 The access key pair must have the power to manipulate QingCloud IaaS platform resource.

     - `zone`: `Zone` should be the same as Kubernetes cluster.
-CSI plugin will operate block storage volumes in this zone. such as `sh1a` and `ap2a`.
+CSI plugin will operate block storage volumes in this zone.
+For example, `zone` can be set to `sh1a` and `ap2a`.

     - `host`, `prot`. `protocol`, `uri`: QingCloud IaaS platform service url.